moontracer/buttoncheck/README.md

 I couldn't find a version of the GBVS Logo that was labeled for reuse with modification.
 Should I still use it?

 I did find a menu icon that was properly labeled though.

+TO DO:
+Add functionality to menu button and Login button
+Add text shadowing around character names